 Boy Erased is not the first film in recent years to explore the interface between religious belief and sexual orientation.
-Focusing in particular on the inhumane practice of conversation therapy.
-Adapting the personal memoir of Garrard Conley.
-Joel Edgerton brings an unflinching realism to insidious act of gay conversation.
-While also highlighting the hypocrisy and hate that sits at its centre.
-However, unlike the The Miseducation of Cameron Post Boy Erased struggles to clearly define its core narrative.
-Leading to a somewhat mixed final message that undoes some of the some inherent in the films first half.
+Focusing on the inhumane practise of conversion therapy, in adapting the personal memoir of Garrard Conley.
+Director Joel Edgerton bringing an unflinching realism to the hideous act, while surrounding this with a commentary on religious belief.
+However, unlike The Miseducation of Cameron Post ‘Boy Erased’ at times struggles to define its core narrative clearly.
+Leading to a somewhat mixed final message that undoes some of some inherent power of the films first half.

 Director: Joel Edgerton